LuizNegrini/ShoppingCartRESTful/README.md

   Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at http://localhost:8080/product.
 (Reason: CORS header ‘Access-Control-Allow-Origin’ missing).
 ```

-  - Resolve by installing one of the following extensions:
+  - Please resolve by installing one of the following extensions:
     - [For Chrome]
     - [For Firefox]